-If sunny weather is a distant cousin from America who visits every ten years, rain is our neighbour who drops in every ten minutes and doesn’t know when to leave.
-Irish people know rain but most of us don’t know what happens to wet roads after a prolonged dry spell.
+Are roads more slippery when it rains after a dry spell?
+It’s not something we come across as much in Ireland – if sunny weather is a distant cousin from America who visits every ten years, rain is our neighbour who drops in every ten minutes and doesn’t know when to leave.
+Irish people know rain, and many of us have experienced slippery roads, but most of us don’t know why this happens after a dry spell.
 Well, you soon will!
-Prepare to dazzle your friends at the water cooler with these heatwave driving facts.
-Here comes the science part…
+Prepare to dazzle your colleagues at the water cooler with these road facts.